mateusememe/mateusememe/README.md

 </br>

 * 🔭 I’m currently working on some side projects.
-* 🌱 I’m vurrently learning about artificial intelligence and derivatives.
+* 🌱 I’m vurrently learning about artificial intelligence, computer vision, computer graphics, AWS and Software Engineering.
 * 💭 "Every dream you leave behind is a piece of your future that ceases to exist" - Steve Jobs
 </br>
 </br>